 Climate change is a global problem, so it cannot only be tackled locally.
 As a world port, we want to contribute to a climate-neutral European economy by committing to the hydrogen economy.
 In a hydrogen economy, hydrogen gas is used as an energy carrier or as a raw material during a production process.

-We do so by producing our own green hydrogen, as well as by importing hydrogen.
+We do so with producing our own green hydrogen, as well as by importing hydrogen.

 HyoffWind hydrogen plant